Guy Davis (musician): Music

 Notables who call themselves Davis fans include Jackson Browne, writer Maya Angelou, and actress Jessica Lange.
-Lange invited Davis to perform his cover version of the Bob Dylan song, “What’s a Sweetheart Like You (Doing in a Dump Like This)” for a fundraiser that she and her husband Sam Shepard organized for Tibetan monks in Minnesota.
+Lange invited Davis to perform his cover version of the Bob Dylan song, "What's a Sweetheart Like You (Doing in a Dump Like This)" for a fundraiser that she and her husband Sam Shepard organized for Tibetan monks in Minnesota.

 Chocolate to the Bone, Davis's sixth album followed.
-Accolades included a W.C.
-Handy Award nomination for “Best Acoustic Blues Album”.
-Davis has been nominated for nine ‘Handy Awards’ over the years including for “Best Traditional Blues Album”, “Best Blues Song” (“Waiting On the Cards to Fall”) and as “Best Acoustic Blues Artist” two times.
+Accolades included a Blues Music Award nomination for "Best Acoustic Blues Album".
+Davis has been nominated for ten such awards over the years including for "Best Traditional Blues Album", "Best Blues Song" ("Waiting On the Cards to Fall") and as "Best Acoustic Blues Artist" two times.

 His 2004 album, Legacy, was picked as one of the Best CDs of the Year by National Public Radio (NPR).
-The lead track on it, “Uncle Tom’s Dead” was chosen as one of the Best Songs of the Year.
-The only other artist on both lists was Brian Wilson of the Beach Boys fame.
+The lead track on it, "Uncle Tom's Dead" was chosen as one of the Best Songs of the Year.
+The only other artist on both lists was Brian Wilson of the Beach Boys.

 Illustrator Guy Davis drew the cover for this album.
 The tongue-in-cheek cartoon strip is included in the liner notes, is a collaboration between the two men.
 A winery in California completes the triumvirate, as it is headed by a winemaker also named Guy Davis.
 He created a limited edition wine in their honor with the label artwork done by illustrator Guy Davis.

-Davis has contributed songs on a host of tribute and compilation albums, including collections on bluesmen Charley Patton and Robert Johnson, for Putumayo Records collections including, From Mali to Memphis and the children's album called, Sing Along With Putumayo, for tradition-based rockers like the Grateful Dead, songwriters like Nick Lowe, and for Bob Dylan's 60th birthday CD called, A Nod to Bob, even on a Windham Hill collection of choral music, and alongside performers like Bonnie Raitt, Jackson Browne, and Bruce Springsteen for a collection of songs written by his friend, legendary folksinger, ‘Uncle’ Pete Seeger, called, Where Have All the Flowers Gone.
+Davis has contributed songs on a host of tribute and compilation albums, including collections on bluesmen Charley Patton and Robert Johnson, for Putumayo Records collections including, From Mali to Memphis and the children's album called, Sing Along With Putumayo, for tradition-based rockers such as the Grateful Dead, songwriters including Nick Lowe, and for Bob Dylan's 60th birthday CD called, A Nod to Bob, plus on a Windham Hill collection of choral music, and alongside performers including Bonnie Raitt, Jackson Browne, and Bruce Springsteen for a collection of songs written by Pete Seeger, called, Where Have All the Flowers Gone.

 However, easily the proudest recording project he has been involved with is the one produced by his friend Larry Long, called I Will Be Your Friend: Songs and Activities for Young Peacemakers, in which Davis contributed the title track.
-It's a CD collection of enriching songs combined with a teacher's aid kit to help teach diversity and understanding.
-It is all part of the national “Teaching Tolerance” campaign and continues to be distributed by the Southern Poverty Law Center, and sent to every public school in the country to help combat hatred.
+It is a CD collection of enriching songs combined with a teacher's aid kit to help teach diversity and understanding.
+It is all part of the national "Teaching Tolerance" campaign and continues to be distributed by the Southern Poverty Law Center, and sent to every public school in the country to help combat hatred.